 The Interfield events are open to all first-time ski racers from under 8s to under 16s and you can compete in the North Island, Canterbury or Southern Lakes regions throughout the season.

 You are never too old to ski race and NZ has a solid senior alpine ski racing fraternity competing as Ski Masters.
 Masters ski racing is open to skiers aged 21 and older, it is both competitive and social.
 Races are run at NZ resorts through the winter and competitors have a lot of fun battling it out for National Championship titles each year.

 How can I develop my skills?

 Talent development begins within regional programmes run at your local resort.
-Coaching programmes provide the perfect preparation for competing at events like National Points races and the New Zealand Youth Series.
+Coaching programmes provide the perfect preparation for competing at events like National Points races.
 These programmes deliver structured training on and off snow, development of your technical skills, race strategy and a competitive race environment.
 The programmes cater to all levels and have world-class coaches from all over the world.

 Snow Sports NZ work with the training providers, event organisers, coaches and development programmes throughout New Zealand to develop talent.
 We strengthen the steps along the competitive pathway for alpine ski racing by training volunteers, up-skilling race organising committees, providing insurance, timing equipment and technical delegates for events.

 Top performing alpine ski racers can be selected to attend Snow Sports NZ development camps.
 These camps are intensive training blocks designed to boost skills.
 The talent development camps provide solid training ground for significant improvement.